Code-Institute-Submissions/user-centric-frontend-2/README.md

 ### Acknowledgements

-- The Mentors at Code Institute for their educational video tutorials.
+- The Mentors at Code Institute for their educational video tutorials and feedback.
-- The tutor support at Code Institute.
+- The tutor support at Code Institute for tutoring.
 - My own experience of practicing Aikido.